Global and Local Contrastive Self-Supervised Learning for Semantic Segmentation of HR Remote Sensing Images: Method

 \subsubsection{Global style contrastive learning module}

-The global style contrastive learning learns by forcing different augmented views of a sample to be similar and dissimilar with other samples, analogous to the existing instance-wise contrastive learning.
-The difference is that we use style features instead of the simple average pooling features used in instance-wise contrastive learning, as we believe it is more representative of overall features of an image.
-Huang and Belongie\cite{HuangBelongie-53-style} indicate that channel-wise mean and variance of the feature map extracted by CNN can represent the style features of the image, so we calculate the channel-wise mean and variance of the features extracted by the encoder $e(\cdot)$ to extract the global style feature vector, which is defined as
+Global style contrastive learning learns by forcing different augmented views of a sample to be similar but dissimilar to other samples, which is analogous to the existing instance-wise contrastive learning method.
+The difference is that we use style features instead of the simple average pooling features used in instance-wise contrastive learning, as we believe it is more representative of the overall features of an image.
+Huang and Belongie \cite{HuangBelongie-53-style} indicate that the channel-wise mean and variance of the feature map extracted by a CNN can represent the style features of an image, so we calculate the channel-wise mean and variance of the features extracted by the encoder $e(\cdot)$ to extract the global style feature vector, which is defined as

-Where $\mu$ denotes the channel-wise mean of the feature map,$\sigma$ denotes the channel-wise variance.
+where $\mu$ denotes the channel-wise mean of the feature map and $\sigma$ denotes the channel-wise variance.

-Therefore, for N samples from a mini-batch, similar to equation \ref{con_loss}, the global style contrastive learning loss is defined as follows
+Therefore, for N samples from a mini-batch, similar to Equation \ref{con_loss}, the global style contrastive learning loss is defined as follows

-Where, $\tilde{{z_i}}^s=g(f_s(\tilde{x_i}))$,$\hat{{z_i}}^s=g(f_s(\hat{x_i}))$
+where, $\tilde{{z_i}}^s=g(f_s(\tilde{x_i}))$,$\hat{{z_i}}^s=g(f_s(\hat{x_i}))$